zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 Note that `State` is not included in the JSON as its value is the default value.

-Further, `Measurement` is not include in the second, 12:00:00, event as zero is the default value for numbers.
+Further, `Measurement` is not included in the second, 12:00:00, event as zero is the default value for numbers.

 The following request specifies a boundary type of Outside for a reversed-direction range request.
 The response will contain up to 100 events.
 The boundary type Outside indicates that up to one